Ida (barony): Etymology

-The earliest reference to "Ida" as the barony was is 1587 where it was described as the barony of "Igrinn and Ida".
+The earliest reference to "Ida" as the barony was in 1587 where it was described as the barony of "Igrinn and Ida".
 The name Ida is derived the name of the ancient sept, "Ui Deaghaigh" now O'Dea in English.
 It has had many spellings including "Odawe Odaw", "Odaygh", "Hidaa", "Oda", "Odda", "Idagh", "Idea", and by 1839, the "Barony of Ida".
 Ida was recorded in the Down Survey (1656) as "Ida Igrin Ibercon" and on Griffith's Valuation (1864) as "Ida".

 History

 The area was in the south-east of the ancient kingdom of Osraige (Ossory), referred to as "Comor na tri uisge", "the district of the three waters", possibly referring to the area where the rivers Barrow and Suir meet.
 Before the arrival of the Normans the three Osraige tribal lands were Ida, Igrinn and Iberchon.
 The Ossorian clans included "Ua nDeaghaidh" (O'Dea) of "Uí Dheaghaidh" (Ida), "Ua Braonáin" (O'Brennan) of "Uí Duach" (Idough), and "Ua Caollaidhe" (O'Kealy, O'Coely, Quealy) of "Uí Bercháin" (Ibercon).

 Previously known as the barony of Iberchon, and in ancient taxation it was known as the Deanery of Obargon or O'Bercon.
 The early Anglo-Norman records of "Overk in Ossory" included the present day baronies of Iverk and Ida, and the southern extremity of the barony of Knocktopher.
-This was probably was the same area as "Desceart Osraige" ("South Osraige").
+This was probably the same area as "Desceart Osraige" ("South Osraige").

-In the early 1170's Richard de Clare (Strongbow) granted the cantred, or barony, of Overk (Iverk) to Milo fitz David (or fitz Bishop), (the son of David FitzGerald, Archdeacon of Cardigan and Bishop of St David's).
+In the early 1170s Richard de Clare (Strongbow) granted the cantred, or barony, of Overk (Iverk) to Milo fitz David (or fitz Bishop), (the son of David FitzGerald, Archdeacon of Cardigan and Bishop of St David's).

 Milo's descendants were barons of Overk for nearly the next 150 years.

 In the 18th century the county contained the baronies of Ida, Igrin, and Ibercon.
 By the 19th century these were restructured into the barony of Ida.
 While baronies continue to be officially defined units, they are no longer used for many administrative purposes.
 Their official status is illustrated by Placenames Orders made since 2003, where official Irish names of baronies are listed under "Administrative units".